-Jeep Grand Cherokee owners have reported 11 problems linked to rear suspension shock absorber (under the suspension category).
+Jeep Grand Cherokee owners have reported 14 problems related to rear suspension shock absorber (under the suspension category).

-The car was a 2003 Jeep Grand Cherokee.
 Multiple.
 Purchased vehicle brand new with less than 9 miles.
 Vehicle has required over $6,000 in repairs ranging from power window motors, electrical issues, brakes on many occasions, fuel system problems, and problems with shock absorber durability.
 Vehicle is 5 years old with less than 80,000 miles.
-The failure date was 11/29/07.

 See all problems of the 2003 Jeep Grand Cherokee.